30 Salesforce Admin Interview Questions & Answers

 Most likely, however, you’ll want an app from the AppExchange to make configuration easy.
 In fact, an app like this is one of the first things you should look to install in your org (in a sandbox first, of course.)

-A common use case is something like Classes in a school.
-The school will offer many Courses and have many Students.
-Each of those will be connected to many Classes.
+A common use case is something like classes in a school.
+The school will offer many courses and have many students, and each of them will be connected to many classes.

 Process Automation